maxburian/SAXS_py3/doc/SAXSProtocol.rst

 Readdir
 -------

-This puts all existing files in the queue directory into the queue again
+This puts all existing files in the queue directory into the queue again.

 Request: